 At times the Board is contacted by individuals who possess a degree in a related field (e.g., counselling); however their degree is not specifically in psychology and/or does not meets the Board's requirements for acceptable degrees in psychology.
-If applicable, you might consider checking with the Nova Scotia College of Counselling Therapists for registration eligibility.
+As an alternative pathway for registration and employment in Nova Scotia, one may consider checking with the Nova Scotia College of Counselling Therapists for registration eligibility.
 The College of Counselling Therapists is the provincial governing body for counselling therapy.